 IN THE UNITED STATES DISTRICT COURT FOR THE DISTRICT OF KANSAS

+DEWAYNE ANDERSON, )

+)

+Plaintiff, )

+)

+VS. ) Case No. 19-1263-EFM-KGG

+)

+GREG WILCOX, et al., )

+)

+Defendant. )

+)

 MEMORANDUM & ORDER ON MOTION TO PROCEED WITHOUT PREPAYMENT OF FEES AND REPORT & RECOMMENDATION FOR DISMISSAL

-In conjunction with the federal court Complaint (Doc.
-1), Plaintiff Shay Dee Cook has also filed a Motion for Leave to Proceed In Forma Pauperis with an accompanying financial affidavit (Doc.
-3, sealed).
-After review of Plaintiff's motion, as well as the Complaint, the Court GRANTS the IFP application but recommends Plaintiff's claims be dismissed for failure to state a viable federal cause of action.
+In conjunction with his federal court Complaint (Doc.
+1), Plaintiff DeWayne Anderson has also filed an Application to Proceed Without Prepaying Fees or Costs ("IFP application," Doc.
+3, sealed) with a supporting financial affidavit (Doc.
+3-1).
+After review of Plaintiff's motion, as well as the Complaint, the Court GRANTS the IFP application (Doc.
+3) but recommends Plaintiff's claims be dismissed for failure to state a viable federal cause of action.

 A. Motion to Proceed IFP.